-That means if your sales resource/resources leave, there’s nothing stopping them from taking all of that lead information.
-You’ll be facing tremendous lead and revenue loss, and as you may not be aware of it, there’s not much you could do about it.
+That means if your sales resource/resources leave, nothing stops them from taking all of that lead information.
+You’ll be facing tremendous lead and revenue loss, and as you may not be aware of it, there’s not much you can do about it.

 3. Your Sales Team Spends a Lot of Time in Meetings

-It’s important for a sales team to meet and strategize, and to continually update their skillsets as a team.
+It’s essential for a sales team to meet and strategize, and to continually update their skillsets as a team.

 Having sales information at hand is non-negotiable for small businesses on a growth path!
-This is something that a sales CRM offers you by way of configurable dashboards that represent real-time information.
+This is something that a sales CRM offers you through configurable dashboards that represent real-time information.

 4. Your Sales Team Spends a Significant Amount of Time Creating Reports

 As a small business owner, you probably like to stay on top of sales numbers quite often.
 And – if you’re given to delegate – you must have a weekly sales meeting where you discuss the pipeline and conversions with your sales head.

 If you observe your sales team or sales head spend a significant amount of time preparing for these meetings and gathering the data to present to you, consider it a red flag.